The following features are available on all Edge Gateways, license or unlicensed.

 An Edge installation can store certain historical data inside Ignition.

-- Audit Logs - Like the Alarms, the Audit log is limited to one week of local storage.
-It can't be configured.
+Audit Logs - Like the Alarms, the Audit log is limited to one week of local storage.
+It cannot be configured.

 Gateway and Project Backups

 A Gateway backup made in an Edge installation will work perfectly in other Edge installations.
 Edge Gateway Backups are not compatible with Ignition Gateways, so you may not take an Edge Gateway Backup and restore it on an Ignition Gateway.
 Nor may you take an Ignition Gateway Backup and restore it on an Edge Gateway.

 However, you can still export Tags, windows, and other project resources in the Designer from full Ignition Gateways, and import them into an Edge project, or vice versa.